 So we created a blog post and spread the word about Duke.
 We received offers from far and near, but for one reason or another, they did not work out.

 About a month later, we were working on our plans for the 4th Annual DAISY Foundation Fundraiser.
 Because it was being held at the community center, we thought we would invite Duke.
 Perhaps if people could see him in person, they might be interested in him or know someone who was.
 And that’s exactly what happened when Heather and Duke met — Heather with her cane and Duke with his cart.
 A match made in heaven!

 A reporter recently interviewed the two of them at Heather’s house and filed this article.
 He also shot a video so everyone can meet Duke, aka Mr. Hot Wheels!
 As you can see in the video, not much slows this boy down!

 Congratulations to Heather and Duke.
 I KNEW you would find each other!

-And a special thanks to Gail for stepping up for this little man!
+And a special thanks to Carol for stepping up for this little man!

 JEREMY NOLAIS | METRO CALGARY

 Previously down on his luck, a resilient pup has rolled his way into a new Calgary home … and the heart of his new owner.

 Known as Duke, the two-year-old Chihuahua has endured attacks by both a coyote and hawk, suffering extensive injuries that left his back two legs unusable.